mravanelli/SincNet/README.md

 # SincNet:
 SincNet is a neural architecture for processing **raw audio samples**.
-It is a novel CNN architecture that encourages the first convolutional layer to discover more **meaningful filters**.
+It is a novel Convolutional Neural Network (CNN) that encourages the first convolutional layer to discover more **meaningful filters**.
 SincNet is based on parametrized sinc functions, which implement band-pass filters.

 In contrast to standard CNNs, that learn all elements of each filter, only low and high cutoff frequencies are directly learned from data with the proposed method.
 This offers a very compact and efficient way to derive a **customized filter bank** specifically tuned for the desired application.